DallanQ/lotr_journeys_in_middle_earth/Manual.md

 After following all the instructions in the app, the player begins their adventure.

 > Image showing map tiles added together to show the player where to go and space allowed for more map tiles to be added.

-*Code on Map Tile*
+Each map tile has a code.

 ## PLAYING THE GAME (page 6)